elastisys/compliantkubernetes/docs/contributor-guide/index.md

 ### DNS

-These following snippets can be used to setup/remove all DNS records required for ck8s using exoscales cli.
+These following snippets can be used to setup/remove all DNS records required for Compliant Kubernetes using Exoscale's CLI.

 Start by setting up some variables: